-Ukraine war: Nuclear plant concerns and Patriots for Poland
+Five key developments to know today on Russia's war in Ukraine

 Powerful explosions shook Ukraine's Zaporizhzhia region that is the site of Europe's largest nuclear power plant Sunday morning, the global nuclear watchdog said in a statement, calling for “urgent measures to help prevent a nuclear accident” in the Russian-occupied facility.

-Rafael Mariano Grossi, the director general of the International Atomic Energy Agency, said two explosions -- one on Saturday evening and another on Sunday morning -- near the Zaporizhzhia plant abruptly ended a period of relative calm around the nuclear facility that has been the site of fighting between Russian and Ukrainian forces since the start of the war on 24 February.
+Rafael Mariano Grossi, the director general of the International Atomic Energy Agency, said two explosions -- one on Saturday evening and another on Sunday morning -- near the Zaporizhzhia plant abruptly ended a period of relative calm around the nuclear facility.

 Fears of a nuclear catastrophe have been at the forefront since Russian troops occupied the plant during the early days of the invasion of Ukraine.
-Continued fighting in the area has raised the specter of a disaster.
+Continued fighting in the area has raised the spectre of a disaster.

+For several months, Moscow and Kyiv have accused each other of bombing the site.

 In what appeared to be renewed shelling both close to and at the site, IAEA experts at the Zaporizhzhia facility reported hearing more than a dozen blasts within a short period of time on Sunday morning, the statement said, adding that the IAEA team could see some explosions from their office windows.